 Travel and other expense reimbursements charged to sponsored awards are managed under the policy and procedures outlined on the Controller's Office website and the Finance Center websites.

 Please familiarize yourself with the policies and procedures below:

 Business Expense Questions: http://www.dartmouth.edu/~fincenter/frequently_asked_questions/business_expense_questions.html

-Dartmouth Business Expense Policy (available on the Controller's Office website).
+Dartmouth Business Expense Policy.
 The BER policy covers topics such as documentation, cash advances, air travel, lodging, unallowable expenses, moving expenses and many other reimbursement topics.

 Individuals using federal funds to fly on international air carriers must pay careful attention to restrictions on US Flag Carriers.

 The Federal Travel Regulations requires international flights be on U.S. flag air carriers whenever possible, which is accomplished when code sharing is present.
 Code sharing occurs when two or more airlines “code” the same flight as if it was their own.
 Therefore, international flight may be on a foreign air carrier’s plane, but is considered the same as one operated by an U.S. flag air carrier.